THE TRAVELLING HISTORIAN -- THE MAN IN THE IRON MASK

 I'ile Saint Honorat

-In addition to their studies, these devout individuals also laboured in the fields about the monastery creating by careful cultivation a tiny paradise of trees and flowers.
-The monks of the Abbey of Lerins still worship and still work this land.
-They produce with a secret distillation process a fine liquor called Lerina and a delicately delicious acacia honey, both hightly prized by the French and foreign visitors to the sanctuary.
+In addition to their studies, these devout individuals laboured in the fields about the monastery, creating by careful cultivation a tiny paradise of trees and flowers.
+The monks of the Abbey of Lerins still worship and work this land.
+They produce with a secret distillation process a fine liquor called Lerina and a delicately delicious acacia honey, both hightly prized by French and foreign visitors to the sanctuary.

 I'ile Saint-Honorat